Band: WOLVESGenres: Punk / Rock / Emo / Hardcore / Screamo

 "18" is a good song, but it isn't until 1:05 when the band really lets loose and brings it.
 Seeing this song live would have been amazing, and I wouldn't be surprised if it was played as their closer.
 The fast parts of this bring Lord Snow to mind, which barely ever happens and also means this band is kickass.

-I've included the discography as a download save 2 releases (the demo and a compilation) so grab this now before it gets deleted (they usually seem to last 1-3 months).
+I've included the discography as a download save one release (the demo) so grab this now before it gets deleted (they usually seem to last 1-3 months).